peymanshahidi/peymanshahidi.github.io/_pages/about.md

 <br>

 I am a Ph.D. candidate at MIT Sloan.
 Previously, I worked as a Pre-doctoral Research Assistant at University of Chicago, Booth School of Business.
 I hold a B.Sc. in Electrical Engineering with a minor in Economics from Sharif University of Technology in Iran.
+Here's my <a href='https://peymanshahidi.github.io/cv/'>CV</a>.

 I'm broadly interested in researching the interplay between market and information design as well as labor economics.
 More recently, I have begun exploring how Artificial Intelligence (AI) is reshaping the world.